 Seeing a Trauma Therapist After a Sexual Assault

 Sexual assault is a form of sexual violence in which there is non-consensual sexual contact with another person; when this happens, you should seek the help of a trusted Palatine, Illinois trauma therapist.
 Sexual assault can also include groping, attempted rape, or any sexual touching that is not wanted.
 Studies have shown that sexual assault is never just for sex but instead for the perpetrator to try and gain a sense of power over their victims.

 Receiving help immediately after a sexual assault is shown as invaluable and can even save lives.
 If you were sexually assaulted in the past and did not seek treatment, therapy is found to still be extremely helpful.
 There are therapists in Palatine, IL which specialize in handling the trauma caused by sexual assault.
-At the Lotus Wellness Center, our trauma therapists have helped many victims reclaim their life back after suffering such a horrific experience.
+At Lotus Wellness Center, our trauma therapists have helped many victims reclaim their life back after suffering such a horrific experience.

 Mental Health Issues

 After someone is sexually assaulted, the victim believes their bodies are no longer their own.
 Victims feel terror, depression, shame, and guilt.
 Many victims often blame themselves for letting someone sexually assault them.
 Victims of sexual assault often face a variety of mental health challenges including:

 Anxiety: Sexual assault survivors often feel anxiety that they will be attacked again.
 Some develop agoraphobia and are unable to leave their houses.
 Other survivors may develop panic attacks and seeing someone who looked like the person that attacked them could set off symptoms of physical anxiety.